navdeepsingh/reactjs-ts-app/README.md

 Open the comp at https://www.sketch.com/s/f40d714d-b01d-4bdd-8099-e89386416560 and start changing the code in `./src/app.tsx` to be as close as possible to the comp.

-Hints:
-1. You can use the inspector in the comp, to view css properties
-2. You can format the markup in the body fields, by using the `react-markdown` module, which is available here: https://github.com/remarkjs/react-markdown

 # Available Scripts